Dr Mir Malkani — Updated on March 15, 2023

-Anabolic steroids — often referred to simply as “steroids” — are usually taken for building muscle mass.
+Anabolic steroids, often referred to simply as “steroids”, are usually taken for building muscle mass.
 Anabolic steroids are structurally similar to testosterone, and some behave in a similar way.
-So you may be worried that taking steroids can lead to hair loss.
+So you may be worried that taking steroids can lead to loss of hair.

-But anabolic steroids aren’t the only type of steroids available.
+However, anabolic steroids aren’t the only type of steroids available.
 So do steroids cause hair loss?
 The answer is dependent on the type of steroid you take.
-Some can trigger hair loss, such as male pattern baldness [1].
+Some steroids can even accelerate male pattern baldness for individuals who are genetically predisposed to the hair loss condition[1].

 In this article, we will look at: